Haywardchan/Comp3111HLEx/src/main/java/Lab1/readme.md

-This is my first lab in Comp3111H - Software Engineering
+This is my first lab in Comp3111H - Honors Software Engineering

 I have done the following 2 exercises
-1. building a IntelliJ Java project
+1. Building a IntelliJ Java project
-2. committing and pushing of different updates required to my GitHub
+2. Committing and pushing different updates required to my GitHub

 For your interest, this will be the folder for navigation of Comp3111H contents